securemindorg/ProjectHub/README.md

 - [ ] Mobile friendly
 - [x] Directory setting for data storage
 - [x] Directory browser for data storage
+- [ ] Stop using the browsers local storage API and switch to actual local
 - [x] project sharing with other users
 - [ ] support for project hierarchy (left menu display)
 - [ ] add creation date/time stamp to notes and tasks